Chefs Notes

 Jump to Recipe Print Recipe

-Sabayon, or Zabaione in Italian, is a sweet or savoury sauce made of egg yolks whisked over a double boiler with some kind of alcohol, usually, a sweetened or fortified wine.
+Sabayon, or Zabaione in Italian, is a sweet or savoury sauce made of egg yolks whisked over a double boiler with some kind of alcohol, usually a sweetened or fortified wine.
 Versions of this sauce used for dessert, like the one we are going to make today, also contain sugar and are served over fresh berries, or cake.
 Savoury versions are often finished with fresh herbs and served over chicken or fish.
 Sabayon is perfect for summer because it takes very little time to make, you don't have to turn the oven on, and it is delicious.
 Let's take a look at how to make it.

-Macerating The Berries
+Macerating the Berries

 The dessert that we are making today is Sabayon served over fresh berries.
 So, the first thing to do is to prepare the berries.
 Hull and quarter 1 cup of strawberries and put them in a bowl with a ½ cup each of blueberries, and blackberries (you can use whatever type of berries you'd like).
 Sprinkle the fruit with 1 tablespoon of sugar, stir, and let sit for 20 minutes.
+This maceration process draws out the juices and intensifies the berry flavour -- the same technique I use when making strawberry shortcake.

-Setting Up The Sabayon
+Setting Up the Sabayon

 The first two ingredients to get ready for the Sabayon are the egg yolks and the sugar.
-I find the easiest way to separate the egg yolks from the whites, is to break the eggs into a bowl and scoop the yolks out using my hands.
+I find the easiest way to separate the egg yolks from the whites is to break the eggs into a bowl and scoop the yolks out using my hands.
 Use whatever egg separation method you prefer.
-I've only used four egg yolks in this recipe because I prefer a relatively thin Sabayon.
-However, if you would like it to be more custard-like, you can use five to six egg yolks and keep the rest of the ingredients the same.

 Put the egg yolks into a heatproof bowl, and add to them ¼ cup of sugar.
 Beat the egg yolks and sugar for a minute or two before adding in the next two ingredients.